 The TTBER exempts from the EU's competition law strictures only certain forms of bilateral licensing agreements, but not any multi-lateral agreements.
-Therefore, all patent pools may be found violative of Articles 101 or 102 of the European Union Treaty.
+Therefore, all patent pools may be found violative of Articles 101 or 102 of the Treaty on the Functioning of the European Union.
 The Guidelines provide some relief from that threat, by applying the principles contained in the TTBER to multi-party arrangements.
 Nonetheless, both the TTBER and the Guidelines are generally much more restrictive than the current state of U.S. law as to permissible terms in licensing arrangements, ranging from exclusivity to field of use, to royalties terms.
-Similarly, the line of cases from Magill, through Oscar Bronner, 142 to
+Similarly, the line of cases from Magill, 174 through Oscar Bronner, 175 to IMS, 176 reflect a much more skeptical approach to refusals to deal than that of U.S. courts,